ouonline/luacpp/README.md

 # Overview

-`lua-cpp` is a C++ library aiming at simplifying the use of Lua API.
+`lua-cpp` is a C++ library aiming at simplifying the use of Lua APIs.
 It is compatible with Lua 5.2.3(or above) and needs C++14 support.

 [[back to top](#table-of-contents)]